 But if you are without an alternative at the moment, giving your dog some cereal on occasion probably won’t do much harm.

 Can I Give My Dog Cereal?
 Answer: Occasionally, as a Treat

-Like people, dogs do need a balanced diet.
-Certainly cereals could be part of a balanced diet but for who?
+Like people, dogs need a balanced diet.
+Some quality cereals could be part of a balanced diet but for who?
 Dogs need certain ingredients which is why dog food is so important.
 A canine can have cereal as a treat, but it should not be substituted for regular dog food.
 Before feeding your dog anything, including cereal, remember they cannot have foods with chocolate as an ingredient.
 Many cereals contain chocolate flavoring which would disqualify those brands as a snack for a dog.

 Regarding cereals in general, giving a dog too many grains could cause more harm than good since dogs primarily need a carnivorous diet.
 Cereal is grained based and not optimal for dogs but tolerated.

 Whether you subscribe to the notion that dogs are carnivores or omnivores is irrelevant.
 Most people don’t care but you should know that an omnivore eats meat, vegetables, and fruits.
 They eat a little bit of everything.
 I think of dogs as primarily carnivorous since they need more meat than anything else.
 It’s what they would eat in the wild and it’s what they should eat in your home as well.
 Cereal just isn’t going to provide what they require.